surveyjs/survey-creator/docs/End-User-Guide.md

 Runs a custom expression on the selected question.

 - **Set "Survey Complete" page markup**
-Specifies a custom HTML markup for the Survey Complete page.
+Specifies custom HTML markup for the Survey Complete page.

 ### How to: Edit a rule